IRS First-Time Penalty Abatement (FTA) and Relief

 If you’re faced with an IRS penalty, here are some of the different types of tax penalty relief you’ll want to explore.

-IRS First-Time Penalty Abatement
+What is the IRS First-Time Penalty Abatement (FTA)?

 A first-time abatement waiver is only available for the failure-to-file, failure-to-pay, and failure-to-deposit penalties.
 So, for example, your penalty might be eliminated if you failed to file your federal personal income tax return by the due date.
-You can also seek relief if you’re penalized for failing to pay any income tax you owe when they’re due.
+You can also seek relief if you’re penalized for failing to pay any income tax you owe when it’s due.
 Employers who don’t make timely or proper employment tax deposits can seek first-time penalty abatement, too.

 You can request a waiver even if you haven't paid all the tax you owe yet, but any failure-to-pay penalty will continue to increase until the tax is completely paid.